EnirhtakB/hello.world/README.md

 # hello.world

 Isaiah here!
 Ever the flakey bisket, im back again!
-Renewed that this time that I can learn and keep up with coding.
+At this moment im feeling eonderful.
+I have a free weekend and i'd love to see what I can do with it.
-We will see how that goes!
+I want to really push myself and start the next week with this triump haha We will see how that goes!